karimagnusson/kuzminki-ec/README.md

 Please report bugs if you find them and feel free to DM me on Twitter if you have any questions.

-This version relies only on Scala ExecutionContext and is suitable for use with Pekko and Akka.
-To add support for streaming data to and from the database with Pekko and Akka streaming, add this library [kuzminki-ec-stream](https://github.com/karimagnusson/kuzminki-ec-stream)
+This version relies only on Scala ExecutionContext and is suitable for use with Pekko.
+To add support for streaming data to and from the database with Pekko streaming, add this library [kuzminki-pekko](https://github.com/karimagnusson/kuzminki-pekko)

 Take a look at [kuzminki-play-demo](https://github.com/karimagnusson/kuzminki-play-demo) for an example of a REST API using this library and [Play](https://github.com/playframework/playframework).